Tokyo Verdy: Stadium

-Verdy plays its home games at the Ajinomoto Stadium, a stadium with the capacity of 49,970.
-It is shared with the club's main rivals FC Tokyo, although occasional home matches are played in other stadiums in Tokyo, such as the Ajinomoto Field Nishigaoka.
+Verdy plays its home games at the Ajinomoto Stadium, a multi-purpose stadium located in the western part of Tokyo with a capacity of 49,970 and serves as one of the major football venues in the Japanese capital.
+Tokyo Verdy shares the stadium with city rivals FC Tokyo, although occasional home matches are played in other stadiums in Tokyo, such as the Ajinomoto Field Nishigaoka.

-Kits and crests
+In addition to league matches, the stadium has hosted numerous domestic cup competitions within the J.League system, including fixtures in the Emperor's Cup and the J.League Cup.
+The stadium’s large capacity and modern facilities have made it an important venue for major football events in Tokyo.

+Before relocating to Tokyo, the club played its home matches in Kawasaki, including at Uvance Todoroki Stadium by Fujitsu during its early years as Verdy Kawasaki.

+Kit suppliers and shirt sponsors

 Tokyo Verdy's main colors are green.

 The club's name was coined from the Portuguese, or Spanish, or Italian, or Esperanto "verde" meaning "green", probably named after their green jersey colour, so the meaning is "Tokyo Greens/Tokyo Verdi".
 In Italian, the form "verdi" indicates the plural form "the greens".